browsertherapy/browsertherapy.github.io/_posts/2020-06-02-tissue-contrast.md

 2. Under the circles: split-colour background
 3. On top of the circles: semi-transparent image.

-Most of the objectives can be solved with some clever use of the box model (with a splash of Flexbox and absolute positioning).
+Most of the objectives can be solved with some clever use of backgrounds with a splash of Flexbox and absolute positioning.

-**Some things to consider:**

-- The `background` of an element always sits beneath the element's content (hence: the `<body>` background is always beneath everything on the page);
-- The source order of HTML matters with overlapped elements (using absolute positioning, for example): by default, an element will be placed *on top* of elements that precede it and *under* elements that follow it.
-- The parent-child relationship of HTML elements greatly affect how Flexbox does its magic (which we're using for the centered circles).

 ### Sample code
 {:.no_toc}